s3v1/rest-api-django/README.md

 ## pre-commit

-We use [pre-commit](https://pre-commit.com) to check several quality related things.
+We use [pre-commit](https://pre-commit.com) to perform various code quality checks.

+It was installed via `uv add pre-commit`.
-It's already added, but if you want to know how here is how the install was done: "uv add pre-commit" and then we added the "default_install_hook_types: [pre-commit, pre-push, commit-msg]" line in the config file, we just need to do this ONE TIME to let pre-commit install the git hooks:
+We have already added the `default_install_hook_types: [pre-commit, pre-push, commit-msg]` line to the configuration file, so all you need to do to install the Git hooks, is to run:

     uv run pre-commit install